System Design Space

 Assembling the Prompt

-Packing in a context limit, anatomy of a prompt, document formats, elastic snippets.
-Valley of Meh: the middle of the prompt “sags”, the important one is closer to the end.
+Working within the context window: prompt anatomy, document formats, and elastic snippets.
+Valley of Meh: the middle of the prompt tends to sag, so important content belongs closer to the edges.

 7